OpenMedTech-Lab/OpenXwalk/README.md

 - Motor mount: The motor mount securely holds the motors in place, ensuring proper alignment and functionality of the exoskeleton's actuation system.
 - Seat: The seat provides a comfortable and supportive platform for the user to sit on while using the exoskeleton walker, allowing for rest or transition between standing and sitting positions.
 - Motor shaft: The motor shaft transmits rotational motion from the motor to other components of the exoskeleton, such as gears or pulleys, enabling movement and actuation.
-- DOF servo motor: The degree of freedom (DOF) servo motor provides precise control and movement capabilities to specific joints or segments of the exoskeleton, allowing for natural and fluid motion.
+- Actuator: The actuator provides precise control and movement capabilities to specific joints or segments of the exoskeleton, allowing for natural and fluid motion.
 - Foot plate: The foot plate serves as the platform for the user's feet, providing stability and support during standing and walking movements, and helping to distribute weight evenly.

 ### DISCLAIMER: